danilyanedo7/starter-hugo-academic/content/home/experience.md

     date_end: '2020-11-01'
     description: |2-

-        * Collaboration program between Institut Teknologi Sepuluh Nopember and Kumamoto University
+        * A collaborative program between Institut Teknologi Sepuluh Nopember and Kumamoto University
-        * Collaborated with Kumamoto University on a program focused on biomass utilization as a renewable energy source.
+        * Collaborated with Kumamoto University student on a program focused on biomass utilization as a renewable energy source.
-        * Developed a proposal for a microbe-based system to address the issue of food waste in Surabaya.
+        * Developed a proposal for a microbe-based system to address food waste issue in Surabaya.
         * Conducted data analysis to extract valuable insights from public waste data.
         * Contributed to the development of innovative solutions for renewable energy and waste management.
+        * Attachment can be accessed {{< staticref "uploads/kumamoto.png" "newtab" >}}here{{< /staticref >}}

   - title: Student Exchange
     company: Chulalongkorn University